ray-project/ray/doc/source/ray-contribute/writing-code-snippets.rst

 Which type of example should you write?
 ---------------------------------------

 There's no hard rule about which style you should use.
-Use your judgement to determine which style best illustrates your API.
+Choose the style that best illustrates your API.

 .. tip::
     If you're not sure which style to use, use *code-block-style*.